KohakuBlueleaf/LyCORIS/README.md

 ★ > ◉ > ● > ▲
 [> means better and smaller size is better]

-$^*$ Flexibility means anything related to generating images not similar to those in the training set, and combination of multiple concepts, whether they are trained together or not
+$^*$ Flexibility means anything related to generating images not similar to those in the training set, and combination of multiple concepts, whether they are trained together or not <br>
 $^†$ It may become more difficult to switch base model or combine multiple concepts in this situation

 ## Usage